noxuz/RTOS_Cortex-M4/README.md

 # Real Time Operating System for NXP S32K1 automotive-grade MCU

-Real time operating system from the ground-up, with context switch routines coded in assembly for a round-robin scheduling algorithm.
+Implementation of a Real time operating system, with a round-robin scheduling algorithm.